DezWark/DO-2020/README.md

 ## ToDo:
 1) Everything is just perfect.
 Run in various modes.
-2) Вraw an informative graph of the test signal
+2) Draw an informative graphs of the test signal in various modes.
-3) Refactoring for research with monitor / cable
+3) Modify code for research with monitor / cable